thatgibbyguy/ply/README.md

 built on top of flexbox, ply allows developers to ply their craft and focus on executing without worry about structure.

 ### Version
-ply v 0.7.15
+ply v 0.8.1

- - changes in this version: adding small-desktop-unit-XX for added breakpoints.
+ - added helper classes for most cases.

 ### Tech
 ply utilizes following technologies: